 Examines underlying principles of quality practices utilized in early childhood programs emphasizing the key role of relationships, constructive adult-child interactions, and teaching strategies to support physical, cognitive and social/emotional development for all children.
 This course includes a review of the evolution of the field and introduces the profession of early childhood education.
-Requires a minimum of 10 hours in a pre-approved early childhood setting and a current TB test, TDAP & MMR vaccine.
+Requires a minimum of 10 hours in a pre-approved early childhood setting.
+Observations/visitations to early childhood programs off campus may be required, which may require a TB test and proof of vaccinations.